maxim2266/smap/README.md

 into 4G slots (baskets) of 8 bytes each, making it 32G bytes for the slots array, plus 3G of entries, each of (16 + key length) bytes, taking up another 144G bytes for 32-byte keys and not counting the metadata associated with each of the 3G memory allocations.
 In total, that's 176G bytes of memory.
-I think most computes simply don't have that much RAM installed.
+I think most of the modern computes simply don't have that much RAM installed.
 * _6 bytes of actual address._ (Applies to the implementation only, not to the `void*` values stored in the map).
 This is a tricky one.
 It is based on the observation that on most mainstream platforms when compiled for default memory model and with default linker script, the memory allocator returns pointers with only 6 bytes representing the actual address, leaving the upper two bytes essentially unused.
-This, and also allocating entries with 8 bytes alignment allowes for storing a pointer _and_ 19 bits of hash in one 8 byte memory location, thus reducing the memory occupied by the slots array, and improving cache locality.
+Combined with entries allocated with 8 bytes alignment this allows for storing a pointer _and_ 19 bits of hash in one 8 byte memory location, thus reducing the memory occupied by the slots array, and improving cache locality.
 This optimisation may or may not work in your particular set-up, so please check before using this software.

 ### API